Cosmetology Schools in South Dakota

-Across the state, job openings for cosmetologists are expected to increase 6% between 2014 and 2024 (O*Net, 2016).
-On average, South Dakota cosmetologists earn $29,400 per year (Bureau of Labor Statistics, 2016).
-Your salary may depend on what type of salon you work at and how well you meet clients needs, since tips often make up a significant part of a cosmetologists income.
+Across the state, job openings for cosmetologists are expected to increase 9% between 2016 and 2026 (O*Net, 2019).
+On average, South Dakota cosmetologists earn $29,650 per year (Bureau of Labor Statistics, 2020).
+Your salary may depend on what type of salon you work at and how well you meet clients' needs, since tips often make up a significant part of a cosmetologist's income.

 Career options vary all over South Dakota.
 In large cities like Sioux Falls, you may find a wide range of salons, spas, and eclectic beauty shops.
 Smaller areas are often home to nail salons, family salons, and privately owned salons.